Improved Thermal Dissipation for eBike Hub Motors

-Vastly improve the thermal management and power handling of hub motors with ~200% better overall thermal dissipation allowing much higher power levels or endurance to be achieved.Learn More
+Vastly improve the thermal management and power handling of hub motors with ~200% better overall thermal dissipation allowing much higher power levels and/or endurance to be achieved with higher motor efficiency due to lower copper losses.I WANT MORE DETAILS

 Q: How much more power can i run?